-Attracting top talent and the right fit involves providing a vision for prospects as well–infusing life into the expectations, culture, challenges, personalities of team members and goals.
-Whether a search may or may not offer a large pool of prospects, targeting those individuals whose blend of experience, skills and accomplishments will add the most value to an organization as well as provide opportunities for mutual growth is essential.
-In this case, there were many individuals who had been sourced, screened and interviewed.
-Narrowing down the “must have” while keeping and open mind is a delicate balance.
-Eventually, a candidate emerged, along with a resume that reflected a timely and progressive weave of job changes with expansion of responsibilities, industries and roles leading to further promotions–all of which tied into the expected growth and overall accountability for human resource and financial management, recruiting and daily operations of every department within the office.
-What distinguished this candidate from others was the unique combination of motivation, emotional intelligence, personality and character that resonated with other team members in the firm.
+Attracting top talent and the right fit involves providing a vision for prospects as well–infusing life into the expectations, culture, challenges, personalities of team members, and goals.
+Whether a search may or may not offer a large pool of prospects, targeting those individuals whose blend of experience, skills, and accomplishments will add the most value to an organization as well as provide opportunities for mutual growth is essential.
+In this case, there were many individuals who had been sourced, screened, and interviewed.
+Narrowing down the “must-have” while keeping an open mind is a delicate balance.
+Eventually, a candidate emerged, along with a resume that reflected a timely and progressive weave of job changes with the expansion of responsibilities, industries, and roles leading to further promotions–all of which tied into the expected growth and overall accountability for human resource and financial management, recruiting and daily operations of every department within the office.
+What distinguished this candidate from others was the unique combination of motivation, emotional intelligence, personality, and character that resonated with other team members in the firm.

 The results of this search led to the hiring of a candidate who met all of the performance expectations needed for the organization to achieve its goal and objectives.
-The talented leader’s experience and skills had prepared hm for a job that would evolve into a career and not just be a lateral move.
-While the job description was the same boiler plate used in the past for the position, a whole new outcome was delivered.
+The talented leader’s experience and skills had prepared him for a job that would evolve into a career and not just be a lateral move.
+While the job description was the same boilerplate used in the past for the position, a whole new outcome was delivered.